IncredulousMonk/CnC_Generals_Zero_Hour/README.md

 - Plays the logo movie.
 - Displays the main menu.
 - The credits menu works (including the music!)
+- The options menu mostly works (the IP address stuff doesn't, because I haven't implemented the network code yet.
+Also the resolution picker needs work... see below)
 - The DynamicMemoryAllocator works.
 - Subsystems implemented:
   - TheNameKeyGenerator